TI-Toolkit/tokens-wiki/tokens/cos(.md

 <tt><kbd><b>cos</b></kbd></tt>
 <hr>

-`cos(θ)` returns the [cosine](https://mathworld.wolfram.com/Cosine.html) of θ, which is defined as the x-value of the point of intersection of the unit circle and a line containing the origin that makes an angle θ with the positive x-axis
+<tt>cos(θ)</tt> returns the [cosine](https://mathworld.wolfram.com/Cosine.html) of θ, which is defined as the x-value of the point of intersection of the unit circle and a line containing the origin that makes an angle θ with the positive x-axis

-The value returned depends on whether the calculator is in [Radian](/radian-mode) or [Degree](/degree-mode) mode.
+The value returned depends on whether the calculator is in <tt><a href="/radian-mode">Radian</a></tt> or <tt><a href="/degree-mode">Degree</a></tt> mode.
 A full rotation around a circle is 2π radians, which is equal to 360°.
 The conversion from radians to degrees is angle*180/π and from degrees to radians is angle*π/180.
-The `cos(` command also works on a list of real numbers.
+The <tt>cos(</tt> command also works on a list of real numbers.

 In radians: